Bogus Basin: History

 At mid-mountain, a second day lodge (Pioneer Lodge - 1973) sits at 6800 ft with a sizable parking lot, a cluster of condominia (1975), and the Jason Harper Training Center.
 From the Pioneer area, there is direct access to the gentle south-facing slopes served by a high-speed quad chairlift, Morning Star (#2) and the north-facing slopes of the Bitterroot (#5), a quad chair lift (vertical: 525 ft), which runs only on weekends and holidays.
 In addition, there is connecting trail access to the base of the Superior Express (#3) lift.
 With its 1500 ft vertical rise, the Superior Express serves the advanced and expert terrain on the northern face of Shafer Butte, unloading at 7480 ft.
 It replaced a Riblet double chairlift built in 1965, and cut the ride time of the original lift in half.
-Night skiing was added to the Superior area with the installation of lights in the summer of 1986, and Morning Star was converted from a double to a triple chairlift in 1999.
+Night skiing was added to the Superior area with the installation of lights in the summer of 1986, and Morning Star was converted from a double to a triple chairlift in 1999 then to a quad chairlift in 2019.

 Historically, Bogus Basin's average annual snowfall is 200–250 in, but since 2011, the snowfall has been well below average.
 Due to limited water resources, there is no significant snow making, only small portable units for patching.
 Night skiing is available on 165 acre on runs served by five of the chairlifts (none on #5 or #6).
 Three terrain parks are also available; two on the Deer Point mountain, one for advanced, the other for beginner to intermediate skill levels.
 The Sunshine Park is located on the Morning Star side of the mountain.

 The main day lodge at Bogus Creek was built in 1962 and expanded in 1991; its ground floor contains the ticket office and ski lockers.
 In 2002 it was named for agribusiness magnate J. R. Simplot (1909–2008), because without him there might not be a Bogus Basin.
 When the fledgling ski area was struggling to pay its debts in 1953, Simplot bought its ski lifts and other mountain improvements from the Kingcliffe Co. and leased them back to the Bogus Basin Recreational Association for $1,500 per year for ten years.
 His intervention averted almost certain financial demise and won the everlasting gratitude of a generation of skiers.
 Simplot was later the driving force behind Brundage Mountain northwest of McCall, which opened in November 1961.